haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 XX

 By the way, there is also a cool TruffleHog extension specifically built for the `Google Chrome`[^4] that monitors API keys and credentials on websites we visit.
-Once the extension found one, it immediately alerts with a popup on the screen.
+Once the extension found one, it immediately alerts with a popup on the screen:

 <p align="center">
   <img src="{{ site.url }}/images/trufflehog_chrome_ext.png" alt="trufflehog_chrome_plugin" />
 </p>
+<p align="center">Secrets exposed without requiring any effort</p>

 ### Driftwood